Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-ie-upload-spark-app-file.markdown

 *Description:*

-Upload a Spark Application resource file.
-For example, you can try uploading the example application file: `<XAP-ROOT>/insightedge/examples/jars/insightedge-examples.jar`
+This option uploads a Spark application resource file.
+YOu can use the example application file provided in the following directory: `<XAP-ROOT>/insightedge/examples/jars/insightedge-examples.jar`

 *Example Request:*